defenestrator/defenestrator/README.md

     - All frameworks are cargo cults
     -   Yes, even the ones that **I** like, and your favorites like Spring Boot, or...
       - We should maintain wary mindfulness of that fact when making technology decisions
-  - Currently working on Go, Terraform, and AI-assisted development tools.
+  - Currently working on Go, Terraform, and AI-assisted development tools
 - I love fly fishing, reptiles, and music
+- Job titles in tech are often devoid of meaning
 - I'm interested in everything, as a matter of personal policy
 -   Please don't abuse me; but if you do, at least make it funny
 - 💻 Coding for fun since 1983
+- Out here in meatworld trying to talk sense
+  - I am informed that I have to make money or everyone will just let me die
+    - Seems a bit harsh, but I'll play along for now
 - 💸 Coding for money since 2003